 We have a robust QA process that uses software development version control, code review, and manual and automated testing.
 Environments are isolated and live customer data is never used in testing and staging environments.

 If you would like to exercise your rights under the GDPR, please submit your request to [email protected].

-If you would like to exercise your rights under California law with respect to your personal information, please submit your request to [email protected]
+If you would like to exercise your rights under California law with respect to your personal information, please submit your request to [email protected].

 We're always happy to provide more detail, just email us at [email protected] or ask your sales representative.

-A third-part subprocessor is a company engaged by the Sapeum team (Gaussian Holdings, LLC) to process personal data on behalf of customers and who receives data from Sapeum services.
+A third-party subprocessor is a company engaged by the Sapeum team (Gaussian Holdings, LLC) to process personal data on behalf of customers and who receives data from Sapeum services.
 This is with the purpose of delivering all Sapeum services to customers.

-Used for: Full cloud service provider, incl hosting, email processing
+Used for: Full cloud service provider, incl. hosting, email processing

 Location: United States